robincakeellis/extra-eve-static-data/README.md

 Approximate number of calls made to the Swagger API: 58,905.
 List of systems; each system; each planet; each type noted by a planet.

 So, given it is likely CCP have de-prioritised their efforts to provide full static data, I decided to hit that Swagger API like a boss.
-It took a while from my slow Asia connection (big up Anajak Khmai).
+It took a while from my slow Asia connection (big up Anajak Khmer).
 I hope to integrate this data as system trivia on [EVEMissioneer](https://EVEMissioneer.com).

 # Disclaimer